ASpoonyBard3/Static/README.md

   Add more websites

-  Use site maps to simulate a user clicking links on the given site

   Fake user agent so that true traffic can not be differentiated from fake traffic by user agent